mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 157 - Balance at 0/readme.md

 Last week, I read about a [crypto hack thread](https://twitter.com/stephenlacy/status/1554697083331891201).

-When my wallet show me 0 as a balance, I panicked.
+When my wallet showed me 0 as a balance, I panicked.

 It was just a UX smell.